litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ```
 #### **Install Litmus**

-Applying the manifest file will install all the CRDs, required service account configuration, and chaos control plane.
+Applying the manifest file will install all the required service account configuration and chaos control plane.
 ```bash
 kubectl apply -f https://litmuschaos.github.io/litmus/2.0.0-Beta/litmus-2.0.0-Beta.yaml
 ```

 ## **Verify your installation**

-**Verify if the Frontend, Backend and Database Pods are running**
+**Verify if the frontend, backend, and database Pods are running**

 ```bash
 kubectl get pods -n litmus